Sjouwer/pick-block-pro/README.md

 This mod replaces the default Pick Block, however the ID and Tool picker use their own keybindings.

 ## **Features**
-Everything below is configurable in the config settings using the config file or Mod Menu
+Most things below are configurable in the config settings using the config file or Mod Menu
 - Extended block pick range, decide how far the picker should be able to reach
 - Pick block extra things:
       - Pick fluids and get a bucket of the fluid